devmariagabriela/Register-an-incident/README.md

 ### Training environment

-The model was trained using **[Orange Data Mining](https://orangedatamining.com/)**, a visual workflow tool for machine learning.
+The model was trained using [Orange Data Mining](https://orangedatamining.com/), a visual workflow tool for machine learning.
 The workflow file is available at:

 ```
 Deteccao_Severidade_treino.ows